ra559/cis106/Notes: What is markdown.md

    upgrade.
 ```
 > ***IMPORTANT***
-> The tab codeblocks formatting is GFM feature therefore some other renderers may not understand it correctly.
+> The tab codeblocks formatting is a GFM feature therefore some other renderers may not understand it correctly.
 Advise: stick to the triple back tics